Advomatic/pantheon-update/README.md

 Install [Terminus](https://github.com/pantheon-systems/terminus).

 # Usage
-`pantheon-update.sh`
+This may be getting a lot of updates, so first ensure that you have the latest version.
+`git pull`
 The script is totally interactive.
+Just run it:
+`./pantheon-update.sh`